getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 ## 4. Create Projects

-To start monitoring errors in your app with Sentry you'll need to initialize the SDK with a DSN key.
-To obtain a key, simply create a new Sentry project by going to `Settings > Projects > + Create Project`.
-Give the project a name and assign the responsible [Team/s](#3-set-up-teams).
+To start monitoring errors in your app with Sentry, you'll need to initialize the SDK with a DSN key.
+To obtain a key, create a new Sentry project by going to `Settings > Projects > + Create Project`.
+Give the project a name and assign the responsible [Team/s](#2-set-up-teams).
 Now, any error that occurs in your code (wherever it may be deployed and running) will be associated with that specific project.

 ![Create a Project]({% asset guides/getting-started/08.png @path %})

 ### > **What's in a Project?**

 A Project is a logical entity that connects between the errors in your application (or a part of it) to the team members assigned to that project.
-The **Project Settings** configuration determines
+The **Project Settings** configuration determines:

 - Which errors should be ingested into your Sentry account and which should be dropped, through [Inbound Filters](https://docs.sentry.io/accounts/quotas/#inbound-data-filters)
 - Who to notify, about what error, and how, using [Alert Rules](https://docs.sentry.io/workflow/notifications/alerts/)